tormux-project/tormux-project/nethunter-rootless/Install.md

 ### Usage

+Open termux and type one of the following command

 * `$ nethunter -r` start Kali NetHunter cli as root

 * `$ nethunter` start Kali NetHunter command line interface